-As part of Auburn University’s ongoing commitment to the safety of students, employees & visitors, the university has a robust emergency notification system in place.
+As part of Auburn University's ongoing commitment to the safety of students, employees and visitors, the university has a robust emergency notification system in place.
 Known as AU ALERT, the system is designed to communicate time-sensitive emergency messages in a number of ways in an effort to alert all students, employees and visitors about potentially dangerous situations.
 Regardless of how you receive the message, please take all emergency messages seriously and follow the instructions given.

 The AU ALERT system consists of the following components: